 Demand prediction means efficiency in costs.
 The people waiting in the shop can be optimized.
 The delivery team can be adapted at peak hours.

 Customer satisfaction is linked to each pizza the customer receives.
 The ingredients that were added to it are tracked so most successful pizzas can be replicated.
 The balances in the ingredients boxes tell the cooks when to stop pouring certain ingredients onto the pizza and the pizzas can be personalized according to the preferences of each customer.
 Cameras in the ovens allow a perfect baking process linked to the customer’s preferences and also to avoid overcooking.
 The company keeps track of the temperature in the delivery box when it is on the motorbike so that it indicates which levels of temperature are OK for customers and discard orders that might not be optimal.

 Providers place orders of the ingredients directly thus the ingredients boxes and demand predictions are met in such a way that the ingredients are always as fresh as possible and less waste is generated.
 An oven maintenance company comes when an error is detected (or predicted) and allows a 24h operation time with no backup.

 A big overdesign but at the same time…

 Some reflections about this simple example:

-- It is not science fiction, it’s just a matter of costs of technology (open platforms can help; check barbaraiot.com) and the right integration in nowaday processes
+- It is not science fiction, it is just a matter of technology costs (open platforms can help; check barbaraiot.com) and the right integration in nowaday processes.

-- It is not technology only for a group of premium companies, IoT will become a “have it or die technology” (would you have thought that e-commerce would become that on 2001?)
+- It is not only technology for a group of premium companies, IoT will become a “have it or die technology” (would you have thought that e-commerce would become that in 2001?).

 What are your hyperboles?
 What are your real IoT use cases?
 How big is your efficiency increase?
 Challenge us!